Stemly

 How it works

 BT pedals pair with iOS just like a Bluetooth keyboard.
-Once paired, Stemly captures the key events and maps them to stage actions: PLAY, STOP, RESET, NEXT SONG, PREV SONG.
+Once paired, Stemly captures the key events and maps them to stage actions: PLAY and STOP.

 Pairing